Heat Pump vs. Furnace: Which Heating System Is Right For You?

 A furnace may be right for you if you live in a cold climate.

-If your winters are bitterly cold and have temperatures consistently below freezing a furnace may be the best choice for you.
-Furnaces fare better in cold-weather climates because they don’t depend on the outdoor temperatures to convert to heat.
+If your winters are bitterly cold and have temperatures consistently below freezing, a furnace may be the best choice for you.
+Furnaces fare better in cold-weather climates because they don’t depend on outdoor temperatures to convert to heat.

 Dual fuel combines the best of both systems.

-Dual fuel is a great choice in areas that see either mild or extreme winters.
-Dual fuel systems select the best heating option, either heat pump or furnace, based on your heating need, making them a great fit no matter the weather.
+Dual fuel is a great choice in areas with mild or extreme winters.
+Dual fuel systems select the best heating option, either a heat pump or furnace, based on your heating need, making them a great fit no matter the weather.
+Watch this video to learn about hybrid heat systems and how they work.